melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 ## Creating ~server~ async components

-It's not serve components yet, but the essense is starting to shape and it was actually not a big deal to do.
-It's "just" making the utility that does the SSR, `renderJSXToHTML`, support async functions so we can have async custom components (functions) that can `await` their data within their function bodies.
+It's not server components yet, but the essense is starting to take shape and it was actually not a big deal to do.
+It's "just" making the utility that does the SSR, `renderJSXToHTML`, support async functions so we can have async custom components (functions) that can `await` data within their function bodies.
 Then instead of having an async router that fetched the page data and prop drilled that data down (sounds like pages router, no?), the teach the SSR util to await individual components.
-It simplidies the router A LOT, and data fetch is localised to component that needs it.
+It simplidies the router a lot, and the data fetch is localised to component that needs it.

 ## Avoiding full page refreshes

 So now we have a multipage application.
-On click we make a server request
+On click we make a server request for the full page HTML.